-Some women can practically set their clocks by the arrival of their period (well, not quite but you get what we mean).
+Some women can practically set their clocks by the arrival of their period.

-They know that at the end of their 28 day cycle, they’ll start to feel the lower abdominal cramps, the sore boobs and, for some women, the tell-tale fatigue that normally signals the arrival of Aunt Flo.
+They know that as the end of their 28-day cycle approaches, they’ll start to feel those familiar lower abdominal cramps, sore boobs and the tell-tale fatigue and irritability that normally signals the arrival of Aunt Flo.

-The Health Site reports that there are other symptoms of a ‘stuck’ period including a distended, swollen lower abdomen, which is sometimes warm to touch, slight spotting, and radiating pain just below your ribcage.
+The Health Site previously reported that there are other symptoms of a ‘stuck’ period including a distended, swollen lower abdomen, which is sometimes warm to touch, slight spotting, and radiating pain just below your ribcage.

-It’s something that many women seem to have experienced.
-If you search ‘my period is stuck’ it will throw up hundreds of examples of worried women taking to forums to ask what’s going on.
+Interestingly, it is something that many women seem to have experienced, with a quick search of ‘my period is stuck’ throwing up examples of concerned women taking to forums to ask what’s going on.

 But is your period getting stuck an actual thing or is something else going on?

 It seems experts are divided on the subject.

 Gynaecologist Dr Maya Lulla told Health Site that though not medically recognised the condition is common among young women who haven’t undergone childbirth.